 Salads are sometimes a contentious topic in my household.
 Whether green, bean, or pasta salad, someone is usually unenthusiastic about it.
 (You can read more about the lack of green salad enthusiasts here.)
 In the case of pasta salad, I grew up extremely unenthusiastic because of my aversion to mayonnaise.
 Specifically, macaroni salad stuck together and was scooped with a giant ice cream scoop (if only the lovely cafeteria ladies would scoop me ice cream instead).
 I’ve gotten over the mayo thing (mostly) but a traditional macaroni salad doesn’t get me that excited about food.
 If you’re looking for another mayo-free recipe, check out this easy egg salad, this easy broccoli pasta salad, or this vegan potato salad.

-However, since picnic season is right around the corner, I wanted to come up with a nice pasta salad that I would actually want to eat.
+Since picnic season is right around the corner, I’ve been craving a nice pasta salad that I would actually want to eat.
 I have a history of swapping creamy salad dressing in recipes that call for mayonnaise (tuna salad, egg salad) so I figured I’d try it with pasta salad.
 Enter: Annie’s Green Goddess salad dressing.
 It’s similar to your classic buttermilk ranch dressing, but herbier and lighter and even more amazing.
 It made great pasta salad.
 If you made pasta salad with this dressing, you’d be good to go.

 But, being an overachiever, I decided I wanted to make the green goddess dressing myself.
 And you know what?
 It wasn’t that hard!
 I looked at the ingredient list to figure out the flavor profile, and it was mostly taste testing from there.
 I love that you can make the dressing ahead of time.
 In fact, I recommend it!
 It helps the flavor of the herbs settle into themselves and create a delicious, tangy, aromatic zing that complements your pasta.